chapter 59 Impregnated, coated, covered or laminated textile fabrics; textile articles of a kind suitable for industrial use

 (ⅱ) Bolting cloth;

-(ⅲ) Straining cloth of a kind used in oil presses or the like, of textile material or of human hair;
+(ⅲ) Filtering or straining cloth of a kind used in oil presses or the like, of textile material or of human hair;

 (ⅳ) Flat woven textile fabrics with multiple warp or weft, whether or not felted, impregnated or coated, of a kind used in machinery or for other technical purposes;